groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/tiff-to-djvu.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert TIFF to DjVu in C#"
+    title_left: "Steps to Convert TIFF to DJVU in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the TIFF file to DjVu using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the TIFF file to DJVU using a few lines of code.

         *   Create an instance of Converter class and load the TIFF file with full path
         *   Create & set ConvertOptions for the djvu type
-        *   Call Converter.Convert method and pass the full path and format (DjVu) as parameter
+        *   Call Converter.Convert method and pass the full path and format (DJVU) as parameter

     title_right: "System Requirements"
     content_right: |